 Sediment Removal System specializes in the restoration of association ponds.
 In fact, the more secluded the pond is the better fit for our unique restoration system.
 Typically, most of the property surrounding the pond is highly developed so the use of heavy equipment is either impossible or would cause major damage to the landscape and underground utilities.

 Our detention pond restoration/cleaning system has a very small footprint, so it easily adapts to small areas around a pond without disturbing the landscape.

-So the use of heavy trucks and loaders near the pond is not necessary, we can open discharge or contain the sediment up to 1,500 feet or farther.
+So the use of heavy trucks and loaders near the pond is not necessary, we can open discharge or contain the MUCK up to 1,500 feet or farther.